-The first example shows the valves being operated manually by switching the power supply on and off.
-The valve driver is enabled by default, so the enable pins can be left floating.
+The first example shows the values being operated manually by switching the power supply on and off.
+The value driver is enabled by default, so the enable pins can be left floating.

-Schematic 25: mp-valvedriverS manual operation
+Schematic 24: mp-valvedriverS manual operation

 Operation via microcontroller